DPDK/dpdk/doc/guides/prog_guide/malloc_lib.rst

 The objective of this library is to provide malloc-like functions to allow allocation from hugepage memory and to facilitate application porting.
-The *Intel® DPDK API Reference* manual describes the available functions.
+The *DPDK API Reference* manual describes the available functions.

 Typically, these kinds of allocations should not be done in data plane processing because they are slower than pool-based allocation and make use of locks within the allocation and free paths.
 However, they can be used in configuration code.

-Refer to the rte_malloc() function description in the *Intel® DPDK API Reference* manual for more information.
+Refer to the rte_malloc() function description in the *DPDK API Reference* manual for more information.

 Cookies
 -------